 Kathy Shoaf is blessed to have three children with Richard, her husband of 30+ years.
 Her world changed forever on Good Friday, March 29, 2002, when her sons Wesley (16) and Ryan (15) were in an automobile accident with their friends Wes and Andy Burton.
 Wesley, the driver, was the only survivor of the accident.
 She credits the grace of God and the love and support of family and friends, in the chaotic years that followed, with helping her family to survive and emerge from this tragedy healthy and whole and with a stronger love and appreciation for one another.
 She is the Worship Coordinator at her church and enjoys her dogs, playing the flute, knitting and reading in her spare time.
 This group has provided a new family of sisters and a safe place for crying, laughing, writing and comfort.
 She feels Ryan’s presence with her most when in the company of butterflies.Read posts by Kathy here.

 Kay Harper Windsor is a retired teacher of high school journalism and English.
-She and her husband Mike are grandparents to five granddaughters and one grandson and parents of two grown sons, Matt and Aaron, and daughter Elizabeth, who died in a car crash October 11, 1996 at age 15.
+She and her husband Mike are grandparents to five granddaughters and one grandson and parents of two grown sons and daughter Elizabeth, who died in a car crash October 11, 1996 at age 15.
 After Elizabeth’s death, Kay lobbied for support for the North Carolina graduated drivers license law that took effect in 1997.
 “Giving Dreams,” a piece about Elizabeth and driving laws, was published in Keeping America’s Promise to North Carolina’s Children.
 Read posts by Kay here.

 Kelly Sechrist, the youngest member of the group, walked into the first writing seminar in 2002, pregnant with her third child at only 28 years old and just 10 months after the death of her daughter, Abigail Faith, on December 1, 2001.
 She and her husband, David, live on the coast of North Carolina with Cameron, 12, Cohen, 9, and Katie Gray, 6.
 Kelly spends her time volunteering in her children’s schools and the community, writing, reading, and training for half marathons.
 Abigail’s memory lives on through the testimony of her siblings’ lives and as an angel watching over the Sechrist family.
 Read posts by Kelly here.